kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

 ![](estimate_variance_components_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

 After closer inspection, it seems that there are two potential outlier samples.
 Let's remove those.
-Note that his step is somewhat subjective and you should make sure that you are not unintentionally skewing your results.
+Note that this step is somewhat subjective and you should make sure that you are not unintentionally skewing your results.
 One option is to rerun your analysis without removing outliers and checking how the results change.

 ```r
 #Choose outliers based on PCA and remove them